 Dual Enrollment Programs

-The Vermont Dual Enrollment Program allows high school students to earn college credit while still in high school or the summer after they graduate.
+The Vermont Dual Enrollment Program allows high school students to earn college credit while still in high school.
 Successful high school students have earned anywhere from 3 to 18 college credits—reducing the time it takes to get a college degree, reducing the costs associated with college, and challenging themselves through college-level curriculum.
 Courses in the Vermont Dual Enrollment Program are offered tuition free, with support from GEAR-UP and the State of Vermont's Next Generation Initiative.

 Learn more about these programs.